-Riko UK probably have the largest choice of Log Splitters with models from 5 tons to 100 tons.
-There are vertical and horizontal Electric Log Splitters from 5 tons to 25 tons, Petrol Engine vertical or horizontal log splitters from 5 tons to 22 tons, some Log Splitters even come with there own axles or trailers for transporting on the road.
-There are Tractor Hydraulic or Tractor PTO driven log splitters from 5 ton to 100 tons.
+Wide choice of firewood processors, Log Splitters, log saws, log conveyors and more.
+There are vertical and horizontal log splitters, some Log Splitters even come with there own axles or trailers for transporting on the road.
+There are Tractor Hydraulic or Tractor PTO driven log splitters, Petrol engine or electric motor log splitters.
 We can even build special Log Splitters to suit individual requirements.
-Then there is a range of Saw Benches and Log Saws, Log Saw Conveyor combinations and Firewood Processors.
+There is a range of Saw Benches and Log Saws, Log Saw Conveyor combinations, with or without splitters and Firewood Processors.
 There is also a range of Band Saws.

 Burning GREEN or WET logs is POINTLESS, not only is it harder to light but energy is consumed turning the water into steam, so you get less heat and you will clog up the stove and chimney etc. Coal, Oil and Gas are basically all formed as a result of vegetation such as Trees being compressed for millions of years under the Earth’s surface.
 So why wait for millions of years when modern technology enables you to burn Wood Fuel at the same efficiency levels as Oil or Gas and an amazing 30% higher efficiency than coal and beat all three hands down on CO2 emissions.
 That’s not a mistake and there is no manipulation of figures or trickery involved.
 By simply applying the combination of correctly prepared wood fuel and modern wood fuel systems the following applies*:

 |Wood Logs||70% in simple free-standing stoves

 |Wood Chips||85% + in modern wood fuel systems||0.025|

 |Wood pellets||90% + in modern wood fuel systems||0.025|

 60% in central heating systems